Arthur Kinoy: Career as attorney

 In 1966, Kinoy was a speaker at the annual dinner of the National Guardian newspaper.
 He also did legal work for the American Civil Liberties Union, which worked to establish precedent in civil and constitutional rights cases.

 During the 1950s and 1960s, Kinoy represented persons called to hearings of the House Committee on Un-American Activities; in 1966 he was officially removed from a hearing by Senator Eastland, its chair, and subsequently convicted of disorderly conduct.
 In 1968, the U.S. Court of Appeals overturned the conviction.

 As The New York Times stated in its obituary: Mr. Kinoy was involved in a number of landmark legal verdicts.
 In 1965, he successfully argued the case of Dombrowski v.
 Pfister before the Supreme Court, which empowered federal district court judges to stop enforcement of laws that had ‘a chilling effect’ on free speech.
 In a subsequent case, Dombrowski v.
 Senator Eastland, he established that the Counsel of the Senate Internal Security Committee was not immune from suits for violations of citizens’ civil rights.
 In 1972, the Supreme Court upheld his contention that President Richard M. Nixon had no ‘inherent power’ to wiretap domestic political organizations.
 In his autobiography Rights On Trial: The Odyssey Of A People's Lawyer, Kinoy claimed that the break-in at Watergate by Republican Party operatives in 1972 was an attempt to remove, not place, wiretaps in the Democratic Party headquarters.
 He suggests that it was ordered because the Nixon administration knew of the impending decision in United States v.
 United States District Court, likely, by a tip from SCOTUS Justice William Rehnquist, who had served as Nixon's Assistant Attorney General of the Office of Legal Counsel prior to joining the Supreme Court.

 Kinoy was one of the founders of the Women's Rights Law Reporter, the first legal periodical to focus exclusively on women's rights.
 Kinoy also was the key founder of the Mass Party Organizing Committee, a coalition-based, electorally friendly attempt to create a socialist third party in the United States in the 1970s.

 Personal life

-Kinoy was married to Barbara S. Webster at his death.
+Kinoy was born in a Jewish family, and he was married to Barbara S. Webster at his death.
 He had previously married and was divorced from Susan Knopf.

 Arthur Kinoy died age 82 on September 19, 2003, at his home in New Jersey.
 He was survived by two children from his first marriage, as well as by his younger brother Ernest Kinoy, a noted television and film screenwriter.